007. Natural treatments for prevention: migraines and headaches

 Herbal blend for headaches and digestive disturbances

-• Flores Crataegi cum folia (Hawthorn flowers with leaves) – 10 g
+Flores Crataegi cum folia (Hawthorn flowers with leaves) – 1 part

-• Folium Melissae (Lemon balm leaves) – 10 g
+Folium Melissae (Lemon balm leaves) – 1 part

 For millennia, the healing power of medicinal plants has been the backbone of human health development, serving as the foundation for modern medicine.
 In this digital era, our mission is to preserve and pass on this valuable knowledge, transforming fragmented historical information into an accessible and well-documented resource.
 The content on this website is the result of a rigorous synthesis process: the recipes and dosages presented are adapted from clinical studies and recognized reference works.
 We have selected and validated only information that shows consensus in professional literature, adding our own context and analysis to make this information useful for the modern reader.